-Mitigating pivotal suppliers to create free and competitive markets is possible through investments in transmission or generation infrastructure, or other means.
-But all of these entail additional costs.23 Seeking low prices which please consumers and regulators, the response of PJM and other RTOs to incidents of market manipulation has been to develop highly administered markets, where competitive prices prevail by decree, rather than through competition.
-PJM, in particular, imposes cost-based bidding on any generator dispatched out of merit order, and its market monitors have the authority to hand down fines to generators at any hint of impropriety.24 Such closely-monitored RTO auctions may produce competitive prices, but they cannot be considered free or even deregulated markets.
+Seeking low prices that please consumers and regulators, the response of PJM and other RTOs to incidents of market manipulation has been to develop administered markets, where competitive prices prevail by decree, rather than through competition.
+PJM, in particular, imposes cost-based bidding on any generator dispatched out of merit order, and its market monitors have the authority to hand down fines to generators at any hint of impropriety.
+Such closely-monitored RTO auctions may produce competitive prices, but they cannot be considered free or even deregulated markets.
+In effect, PJM is dispatching generators in merit order by cost during periods of high demand.
 It is only by substituting close monitoring by the RTO for PUC regulation that pivotal supplier market power has been kept in check.
-When market monitoring has been lax, suppliers use their market power to raise prices.